taiwins/taiwins/docs/taiwins-shell.md

 directly `find_widget_at_xy`. `n_subapp` becomes `n_widgets`, and at last,
 `add_new_app` becomes `add_new_widget`.
 What represents the widgets really becomes just active icons.

+### buffer format
+We are facing the problem of choosing buffer format for applications.
+Cairo doesn't like OpenGL's RGBA, if we want to use cairo's image, we have to put the image format into BGRA, as it follows that order.